Praiwan-ch/React-Node.js-Drink-Shop/README.md

 ```

 ## Run React.js server
-Use for start React.js views by entering this command in terminal of views directory
+Use for start React.js server by entering this command in terminal of views directory
 ```
 npm start
 ```